Arduino-IRremote/Arduino-IRremote/README.md

     uint16_t address;           // Decoded address
     uint16_t command;           // Decoded command
     uint16_t extra;             // Used for Kaseikyo unknown vendor ID.
+Ticks used for decoding Distance protocol.
+    IRRawDataType decodedRawData; // Up to 32 (64 bit for 32 bit CPU architectures) bit decoded raw data, used for send<protocol>Raw functions.
+#if defined(DECODE_DISTANCE_WIDTH)
+    DistanceWidthTimingInfoStruct DistanceWidthTimingInfo; // 12 bytes
+    IRRawDataType decodedRawDataArray[DECODED_RAW_DATA_ARRAY_SIZE]; // 32/64 bit decoded raw data, to be used for sendPulseDistanceWidthFromArray functions.
+#endif
-Ticks used for decoding Distance protocol. uint16_t numberOfBits;      // Number of bits received for data (address + command + parity) - to determine protocol length if different length are possible. uint8_t flags;              // IRDATA_FLAGS_IS_REPEAT, IRDATA_FLAGS_WAS_OVERFLOW etc. See IRDATA_FLAGS_* definitions IRRawDataType decodedRawData;    // Up to 32 (64 bit for 32 bit CPU architectures) bit decoded raw data, used for sendRaw functions. uint32_t decodedRawDataArray[RAW_DATA_ARRAY_SIZE]; // 32 bit decoded raw data, to be used for send function. irparams_struct *rawDataPtr; // Pointer of the raw timing data to be decoded.
-Mainly the data buffer filled by receiving ISR.
+    uint16_t numberOfBits;      // Number of bits received for data (address + command + parity) - to determine protocol length if different length are possible. uint8_t flags;              // IRDATA_FLAGS_IS_REPEAT, IRDATA_FLAGS_WAS_OVERFLOW etc. See IRDATA_FLAGS_* definitions
+    IRRawlenType rawlen;        // Counter of entries in rawbuf of last received frame. uint16_t initialGapTicks;   // Contains the initial gap of the last received frame.
 };
 ```
 #### Flags
-This is the [list of flags](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRProtocol.h#L88) contained in the flags field.<br/>
+This is the [list of flags](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRProtocol.h#L143) contained in the flags field.<br/>
 Check it with e.g. `if(IrReceiver.decodedIRData.flags & IRDATA_FLAGS_IS_REPEAT)`.

 | Flag name | Description |